sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 #### Monorepo

-This is a monorepo where all directories in `/packages/*` are seperate packages with their own `package.json`.
+This is a monorepo where all directories in `/packages/*` are seperate packages with their own `package.json` & `README.md`.
 The reasoning behind multiple packages is that a breaking change to one package won't affect consumers of other packages.

+#### Documentation

+Document components & features near the code with markdown files.
+Create interactive examples with [Storybook](https://storybook.js.org/docs/react/get-started/introduction) stories.

 #### Accessibility